ktsu-dev/CredentialCache/.github/copilot-instructions.md

 # Copilot Instructions

-These are the rules for this project:
+These are the rules for this project when giving code suggestions:

 ## Guidelines

 ### Testing Framework

 - **Use the MSTest framework when writing tests.**
+- **Do not** use the `using Microsoft.VisualStudio.TestTools.UnitTesting;` as it is already included via the project properties.

 ### Variable Declarations